-Why should you use a DSLR in 2020? | Photofocus
+Why should you use a DSLR in 2022?

 Mirrorless cameras are the future.
-Most companies are releasing mirrorless cameras, and many are filled with amazing tech.
+Many are filled with amazing tech.
 So what reasons would there be to still use a DSLR?
 Turns out there’s a few.

 Longer battery life

 It’s rather easy to find DSLRs that are rated for 800-1500 shots and beyond.
-If you want a camera to last all night to let you take very long exposure photos or 4-hour-long star trails, DSLRs have an advantage.
-Mirrorless bodies are often rated at 300-400 shots, although you can get additional life out of them if you make a concerted effort to conserve power.
+If you want a camera to last all night to let you take very long exposure photos or 4-hour long star trails, DSLRs have an advantage.
+Mirrorless bodies are often rated lower than that, although it’s gaining fast.
+You can also get additional life out of them if you make a concerted effort to conserve power.

 Feels better in hand